rdiez/Tools/CallEmacsFunction/README.txt

 CAVEAT: A function argument cannot be an empty string.
 This is a bug in Emacs 30.x.
         For more information see the following bug report: https://debbugs.gnu.org/cgi/bugreport.cgi?bug=80356

+This script could be extended to optionally use 'emacs' instead of 'emacsclient'.
+Then it would need to run "emacs --funcall" and use 'command-line-args-left'.

 Feedback: Please send feedback to rdiez-tools at rd10.de